itslouisgs/itslouisgs/README.md

 ## Contact Me
 Wanna ask me a question or simply say hi?
 You may reach me via email at [louis.gustavo@binus.ac.id](mailto:louis.gustavo@binus.ac.id).

-Additionally, you may find me on [my personal website](https://louisite.netlify.app/) and [LinkedIn](https://www.linkedin.com/in/louis-gustavo).
+Additionally, you may find me on [LinkedIn](https://www.linkedin.com/in/louis-gustavo).